988 Suicide and Crisis Lifeline: Available 24/7

 HIV Alliance: Provides support, prevention and education throughout Oregon.

-LGBT Resources: Help and Resources can be found here
+LGBTQIA+ Resources: Help and Resources can be found here.

 Parents and Friends of Lesbians and Gays: A non-profit, grassroots network